gabrielmathias/openSpecs/README.md

 Some Specs I don't mind to share

-This is one of those ideas that appear almost at the same time when good people work together.
+This is one of those ideas that appear in our heads almost at the same time when good people work together.

 Thanks to :